Smallpox: Prevention

+The smallpox vaccine is used to prevent smallpox infection caused by the variola virus.
+It is the first vaccine to have been developed against a contagious disease.
+In 1796, British physician Edward Jenner demonstrated that an infection with the relatively mild cowpox virus conferred immunity against the deadly smallpox disease.
+Cowpox served as a natural vaccine until the modern smallpox vaccine emerged in the 20th century.
+From 1958 to 1977, the World Health Organization (WHO) conducted a global vaccination campaign that eradicated smallpox, making it the only human disease to be eradicated.
+Although routine smallpox vaccination is no longer performed on the general public, the vaccine is still being produced for research, and to guard against bioterrorism and biological warfare.

+The term vaccine derives from vacca, the Latin word for cow, reflecting the origins of smallpox vaccination.
+Edward Jenner referred to cowpox as variolae vaccinae (smallpox of the cow).
+The origins of the smallpox vaccine became murky over time, especially after Louis Pasteur developed laboratory techniques for creating vaccines in the 19th century.
+Allan Watt Downie demonstrated in 1939 that the modern smallpox vaccine was serologically distinct from cowpox, and vaccinia was subsequently recognized as a separate viral species.
+Whole-genome sequencing has revealed that vaccinia is most closely related to horsepox, and the cowpox strains found in Great Britain are the least closely related to vaccinia.

+The smallpox vaccine has also proven useful in preventing emergent infectious diseases caused by closely-related orthopoxviruses such as Mpox.
+Three specific smallpox vaccines have been approved in at least one country for Mpox prevention: MVA-BN, LC16m8, and ACAM2000.
+The Mpox vaccine is on the World Health Organization's List of Essential Medicines.

 Treatment

 Smallpox vaccination within three days of exposure will prevent or significantly lessen the severity of smallpox symptoms in the vast majority of people.
 Vaccination four to seven days after exposure can offer some protection from disease or may modify the severity of the disease.
 Other than vaccination, treatment of smallpox is primarily supportive, such as wound care and infection control, fluid therapy, and possible ventilator assistance.
 Flat and hemorrhagic types of smallpox are treated with the same therapies used to treat shock, such as fluid resuscitation.
 People with semi-confluent and confluent types of smallpox may have therapeutic issues similar to patients with extensive skin burns.

 Antiviral treatments have improved since the last large smallpox epidemics, and as of 2004, studies suggested that the antiviral drug cidofovir might be useful as a therapeutic agent.
 The drug must be administered intravenously, and may cause serious kidney toxicity.
 In July 2018, the Food and Drug Administration approved tecovirimat, the first drug approved for treatment of smallpox.
 However, during treatment viral mutations causing resistance have been known to occur, especially since its use in the 2022–2023 mpox outbreak which jeopardize its effectiveness for smallpox biothreat preparedness.

-In June 2021, brincidofovir was approved for medical use in the United States for the treatment of human smallpox disease caused by variola virus.
+In June 2021, Brincidofovir was approved for medical use in the United States for the treatment of human smallpox disease caused by variola virus.